stacksjs/stacks/README.md

 ## 💡 Get Started

 It's incredibly easy to get your component library started with this slightly opinionated starter kit.
 The only prerequisite is a basic understanding of how to design/develop Vue Single File Components (SFCs).
-In other words, HTML with sprinkled JavaScript will get you really far!
+In other words, HTML with sprinkled JavaScript will get you very far!

 ```bash
 # you may use this GitHub template or the following command: